IT Careers

 $112,000

-Before you pack up and move to Seattle or Los Angeles, though, keep in mind that cost of living is also substantially higher in those cities.
-The higher cost of living may be the very thing driving salaries up, so it’s worth exploring what your living expenses would be wherever you’re considering working.
-It’s entirely possible that after accounting for rent, food, entertainment and your commute, you’d (counterintuitively) make more money with a lower salary in a cheaper town.
+Before you pack up and move to Seattle or Los Angeles, though, consider that the cost of living is also substantially higher in those cities.
+The higher cost of living may be the very thing driving salaries up, so it’s worth exploring your living expenses wherever you’re considering working.
+After accounting for rent, food, entertainment, and your commute, it's possible that you’d (counterintuitively) make more money with a lower salary in a cheaper town.

 The places where experienced senior systems administrators get the best salaries aren’t necessarily where low-experienced ones are getting paid more.
-In other words, in the top fifteen cities for highest salaries, only two (both in California) have low-end salaries that are above the national low-end average.
-This suggests that the market for highly experienced, well-trained senior systems administrators is much more competitive than the market for brand new senior systems administrators.
+In other words, in the top fifteen cities for the highest salaries, only two (both in California) have low-end salaries that are above the national low-end average.
+This suggests that the market for highly experienced, well-trained senior systems administrators is much more competitive than for brand-new senior systems administrators.

 4 Salary Considerations for Senior Systems Administrators

-The difference between a senior systems administrator who brings home a salary of $115,000 a year and one who takes home $48,000 a year isn’t based solely on what city they work in.
+The difference between a senior systems administrator who earns $115,000 a year and one who earns $48,000 a year isn’t based solely on what city they work in.
 In Denver alone, there are postings for senior systems administrators with an offered salary of $118,000 alongside offers of $60,000.
 Location matters, but it’s not the only thing that matters.

 For senior systems administrators, there are four things that will move your salary range: education, actual hands-on experience, certifications, and the industry you work in.
-We won’t call the most experienced ones “senior senior systems administrators”, but do keep in mind that how much you know and how much you can prove you know is often what divides someone who earns a triple-digit salary and someone who takes home under $55,000 a year.
+We won’t call the most experienced ones “senior systems administrators,” but remember that how much you know and how much you can prove you know is often what divides someone who earns a triple-digit salary and someone who takes home under $55,000 a year.

 Experience Requirements for Senior Systems Administrators

-A degree in computer science, mathematics or computer engineering can help prove a senior systems administrator’s competency with the day-in and day-out subject matter.
-But a degree in statistics, business or even communication can help demonstrate some of the skills that are more management-adjacent and might apply to managing whole teams of IT professionals.
+A computer science, mathematics, or computer engineering degree can help prove a senior systems administrator’s competency with the day-in and day-out subject matter.
+However, a degree in statistics, business, or even communication can help demonstrate some of the more management-adjacent skills and might apply to managing whole teams of IT professionals.

-In terms of work experience, the step from systems administration to senior systems administrator usually requires at least five years of experience.
+Regarding work experience, the step from systems administration to senior systems administrator usually requires at least five years of experience.
 It’s rare to find a senior systems administrator who wasn’t drawn from the ranks of existing systems administrators.
-That’s because the position usually depends on an understanding of the effort and complexity of the tasks the senior sysadmin’s teams will be performing.
+That’s because the position usually depends on understanding the effort and complexity of the tasks the senior sysadmin’s teams will be performing.

 When companies decide to pay the salary of a senior systems administrator, they want to make sure they’re getting someone who understands the nuances of managing and administering technology.
-Most companies realize that the job will involve more paperwork and delegation than specific subject matter knowledge, but nonetheless, applicants are expected to have broad knowledge of most, if not all, areas of systems administration.
+Most companies realize that the job will involve more paperwork and delegation than specific subject matter knowledge, but applicants are expected to have a broad knowledge of most if not all, areas of systems administration.

 4 Senior Systems Administrator Tools and Skills You'll Need

-You have a sense of what a senior systems administrator does, and what experience they need.
+You understand what a senior systems administrator does and what experience they need.
 But what do they need to know?
-There are specific tools and technologies a senior systems administrator should know, as well as broad categories of knowledge that can help move your salary range upward.
+There are specific tools and technologies a senior systems administrator should know and broad categories of knowledge that can help move your salary range upward.

 Managerial or “Soft” Skills

-In terms of the things that a senior systems administrator should know how to do that sets them apart from the teams of sysadmins they manage, there’s no more important category than the soft skills.
-These are things like effective communication, managing conflict, time management, and project management.
-Don’t make the mistake of assuming that because they’re soft skills, they’re the sort of thing you’re either born with or you never get.
+In terms of what a senior systems administrator should know how to do that sets them apart from the teams of sysadmins they manage, there’s no more critical category than soft skills.
+These are effective communication, conflict management, time management, and project management.
+Don’t assume that because they’re soft skills, they’re the sort of thing you’re either born with or never get.

-It’s not only possible to learn the soft skills that set apart great leaders and managers apart from bad ones, but it’s a part of what companies are looking for when they hire a senior systems administrator.
-Many companies, when faced with an extremely technically knowledgeable sysadmin and one with a demonstrated track record of excellent management skills would likely opt for the candidate with a strong showing of soft skills.
+It’s not only possible to learn the soft skills that set great leaders and managers apart from bad ones, but they’re also a part of what companies are looking for when they hire a senior systems administrator.
+Many companies, when faced with an extremely technically knowledgeable sysadmin and one with a demonstrated track record of excellent management skills, would likely opt for the candidate with a strong showing of soft skills.

 Microsoft Active Directory

 In survey after survey of sysadmins, the skill that reliably sits on top of every list of hard skills is Active Directory.
-IT teams, sysads and senior systems administrators all use Microsoft Active Directory on a daily basis.
-There aren’t many tools as versatile and capable at providing the right data to the right users while protecting data across a network.
-Unfortunately, there also aren’t many tools that require more hands-on attention and correction on a regular basis than AD.
+IT teams, sysads, and senior systems administrators all use Microsoft Active Directory daily.
+There aren’t many versatile tools capable of providing the right data to the right users while protecting data across a network.
+Unfortunately, there are alson’t many tools that require more regular hands-on attention and correction than AD.

 Salary impact of Active Directory experience: Huge.
 Demonstrated experience with Microsoft Active Directory is a prerequisite for nearly all senior systems administrator positions.
-There are few teams providing oversight and maintenance for networks that don’t depend on AD, and if you plan to lead teams of administrators, you have to be prepared to lead by example where Active Directory is concerned.
+There are few teams providing oversight and maintenance for networks that don’t depend on AD.
+If you plan to lead teams of administrators, you have to be prepared to lead by example where Active Directory is concerned.

 Configuration Management Tools

-Not every last organization depends on configuration management tools, but the ones that do can’t afford to have their systems administration team being led by someone who doesn’t have demonstrated mastery over them.
-Puppet is one of the world’s most popular collaboration, deployment and configuration management tools on the market among Chef, Ansible, and others.
+Not every organization depends on configuration management tools, but the ones that do can’t afford to have their systems administration team led by someone who has not demonstrated mastery over them.
+Puppet is one of the world’s most popular collaboration, deployment, and configuration management tools, along with Chef, Ansible, and others.
 A senior systems administrator should be ready to prove mastery of at least one tool, but especially the category of tools.

 Salary impact of configuration management tools: Significant.
-A senior systems administrator may not be the person manually inputting configuration rules and deployment policies into network devices, but they will be managing the teams of admins who are writing and implementing them.
+A senior systems administrator may not be the person manually inputting configuration rules and deployment policies into network devices.
+Still, they will manage the teams of admins who are writing and implementing them.
 Companies will value a senior systems administrator who can prove they can competently lead teams thanks to a background in tools like Puppet and Chef.

 Virtualization Software

-Senior systems administrators should be prepared to speak knowledgeably about virtualization and be able to recommend paths forward for an organization — and that often requires a background working with at least one virtualization software.
-VMWare is just one of the many providers of network and system virtualization solutions.
+Senior systems administrators should be prepared to speak knowledgeably about virtualization and recommend paths forward for an organization—and that often requires a background working with at least one virtualization software.
+VMWare is just one of the many network and system virtualization solutions providers.

 Salary impact of virtualization skills: Considerable.
 Senior systems administrators aren’t usually directly responsible for the entire organization’s implementation of virtualization solutions.
-But they will be leading the teams of sysadmins who get called in when something’s not working or who provide updates to the systems that provide that virtualization.
-If the company you’re applying for uses a virtualization provider, landing a good senior systems administrator salary with them could very well depend on mastery of that virtualization toolkit.
+But they will lead the teams of sysadmins who get called in when something’s not working or provide updates to the systems that provide that virtualization.
+If the company you’re applying for uses a virtualization provider, landing a good senior systems administrator salary with them could depend on mastery of that virtualization toolkit.

 8 Certifications a Senior Systems Administrator Should Consider

 Industry certifications represent proof of a person’s mastery over a narrow topic.
-Some certifications apply to the skills necessary to execute a certain job while others apply to one specific piece of technology.
-Certifications don’t replace experience or formal education, but they certainly supplement them.
+Some certifications apply to the skills necessary to execute a certain job, while others apply to one specific piece of technology.
+Certifications don’t replace experience or formal education but supplement them.
 Most times, passing a certification exam is a combination of remembering what you did on the job last week and studying to round out the things you happened not to do.

 Certifications almost always lead to higher salaries and greater responsibilities.
-For senior systems administrators, industry certifications are a way of showing the topics and technologies you’re ready to lead IT teams in executing on.
-We’ve listed the certifications we find most applicable to senior systems administrators below — this isn’t an exclusive list, though.
+For senior systems administrators, industry certifications show the topics and technologies you’re ready to lead IT teams in executing.
+We’ve listed the certifications most applicable to senior systems administrators below — this isn’t an exclusive list, though.
 If you know your organization depends on a technology not listed here, seriously consider earning a certification from the vendor of that tech.

 2 Cisco Certifications for Senior Systems Administrators

-Cisco, the manufacturer of networking equipment used by companies all over the world, offers an entire series of certifications.
-They have over a dozen certs for people at different levels of their career in totally different fields.
+Cisco, the manufacturer of networking equipment used by companies worldwide, offers an entire series of certifications.
+They have over a dozen certs for people at different career levels in totally different fields.
 At the professional level, two certifications stand out for senior systems administrators: the CCNP Enterprise and CCNP Data Center.
-These certs focus on the enterprise and data center technologies and solutions that a senior systems administrator will almost certainly be leading teams in managing and troubleshooting.
+These certs focus on the enterprise and data center technologies and solutions that a senior systems administrator will almost certainly lead teams in managing and troubleshooting.

 3 VMware Certifications for Senior Systems Administrators

-These three are advanced certifications that depend on deep familiarity with VMware virtualization technologies.
-Each of the three advanced professional-level certs we mentioned also has at least one prerequisite — the relevant professional-level certification.
+These three advanced certifications depend on deep familiarity with VMware virtualization technologies.
+Each of the three advanced professional-level certifications we mentioned also has at least one prerequisite: the relevant professional-level certification.

 Salary impact of earning VMware advanced professional certs: Significant.
-If you and your team work with virtualization technology provided by VMware, being certified as an expert in their use can have a direct impact on your salary.
+If you and your team work with virtualization technology provided by VMware, being certified as an expert in their use can directly impact your salary.
 Not every systems administration team deals with virtualization, and some senior systems administrators won’t need advanced skills in virtualization.
-But generally speaking, earning at least one VMware certification will help your promotion and salary prospects enormously as a senior systems administrator.
+But generally speaking, earning at least one VMware certification will greatly help your promotion and salary prospects as a senior systems administrator.

 Puppet Certified Professional for Senior Systems Administrators

-For senior systems administrators whose teams use the deployment and configuration management tool Puppet, earning their certification can help ensure you’re always able to lead and direct your team to success.
-Not only does earning the cert make you more capable with the tool, but you’ll also be able to lead your junior members through their own certification process and act as a mentor if they run into trouble.
+For senior systems administrators whose teams use the deployment and configuration management tool Puppet, earning their certification can help ensure you can always lead and direct your team to success.
+Not only does earning the cert make you more capable with the tool, but you’ll also be able to lead your junior members through their certification process and act as a mentor if they run into trouble.

 Salary impact of earning the Puppet Certified Professional cert: Considerable.
 Puppet is one of the de facto leaders of the automation and configuration management industry.
 Even if your company doesn’t use it yet, having the Puppet Certified Professional certification can prove that your opinion on adopting and implementing it is worth listening to.